4 content marketing metrics you should be watching carefully — here's how to track them

 Because as much as that's a problem, it's an opportunity.

-Consider, for example, a situation where you have content ranking second for query X, and 100,000 people are typing query X into their search engine each month.
-On average you should be receiving 15,000 clicks (100,000*15%).
-If instead you’re receiving 2,500 clicks, you’re only capturing 2.5% of available traffic.
+Consider a situation where you have content ranking second for query X, and 100,000 people search that query each month.
+On average, you should be receiving 15,000 clicks (100,000 × 15%).
+If you're only receiving 2,500 clicks, you're capturing just 2.5% of available traffic.

 4 Content Marketing Metrics Ctr Improvement Opportunities